dansmyers/Networks/Challenge-Projects/1-Incremental_Game.md

 or harder in different seasons. *Universal Paperclips* actually changes the goal and mechanics of the game as you advance through different phases.
 [Clicker Heroes](https://www.clickerheroes.com/) has boss battles.

+## Grading

+If your game meets the specs you'll receive **1 point** towards your final grade.
+This is the equivalent of a quiz or a deliverable assignment and will raise your grade by **one part of one letter** (e.g., B to B+).

 ## Getting Started